The origin of rainbow

 A miraculous experience

-I remember a few years back, my mother fell very ill due to COVID.
+My mother fell very ill due to COVID a few years ago.
 One morning, during my walk in a park with this burden, I sensed a voice telling me to look up, so I did.
 There I saw a rainbow.
 Strangely, no one else seemed to notice it, it was as though God put it there just for me, to tell me everything would be alright.
 I could not help but just stood there and cried.
 I felt His love flood through my heart.
 I did not fully understand, but I knew it was Him.
 Little did I know that it was His promise of hope for what I was about to face.

 Through His faithfulness, my mother miraculously recovered after being in the ICU for two months.
 The doctors were in awe and told us it was a miracle.
-But God had the final say and gave her life.
+But God had the final say: His verdict was life for her and not death.
 She's in better health now than before she fell ill.
 God is indeed good and faithful.

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.